 Inside the school’s spacious courtyard, small trees are strategically planted to someday provide a canopy of shade.
 The courtyard is the first sign that this school is different.
 Pass through the two sets of doors in the vestibule, and the two-story entryway is flooded with light from floor-to-ceiling windows on both sides.

-looks out at Mount Hood, is designed to let in as much natural
+The school, which looks out at Mount Hood, is designed to let in as much natural light as possible.

 The core of the design is its fundamental simplicity: Spaces lack much ornamentation or detail that needs maintenance, or that would detract from the natural beauty of the materials used to build the school.